denzildsouza98/denzildsouza98/README.md

 # Hi there 👋

-I'm Denzil D'Souza, a passionate software developer and data enthusiast.
+### I am Denzil D'Souza, a Data-Driven Professional Focused on Transformation Projects
+With a background in finance and supply chain logistics, I bring proven expertise in leading transformative initiatives and applying data-driven methodologies for operational efficiency.

 ### **Guiding Values 🌟**
 **Innovative** 🚀 **Collaboration** 🤝 **Resilient** 🌱 **Integrity** 🌐 **Continuous Learning** 📚